-Under Texas Penal Code § 15.02, a person commits the crime of criminal conspiracy when they, with intent that a felony be committed, agree with one or more persons that they or one or more of them engage in conduct that would constitute the offense, and they or one or more of them performs an overt act in pursuance of the agreement.
+Under Texas Penal Code § 15.02, a person commits the crime of criminal conspiracy when they, with the intent that a felony is committed, agree with one or more persons that they or one or more of them engage in conduct that would constitute the offense, and they or one or more of them performs an overt act in pursuance of the agreement.

 Criminal conspiracy is graded one category lower than the most serious felony that is the object of the conspiracy.
 A conspiracy to commit a first-degree felony drug crime would be a second-degree felony, and a conspiracy to commit a state jail felony, drug crime would be a Class A misdemeanor.

 Title 21 U.S.C. § 846 makes it a crime to conspire to violate or attempt to violate any substantive offense set forth in 21 U.S.C. §§ 801-904, otherwise known as the Controlled Substances Act.
 Violations of this statute are punishable by the same penalties possible for the underlying offense.

 The general federal conspiracy statute found in 18 U.S.C. § 371 cannot be used to charge a conspiracy involving violations of the Controlled Substances Act.
 18 U.S. Code § 371 makes it a crime for two or more persons to conspire either to commit any offense against the United States or to defraud the United States, or any agency thereof in any manner or for any purpose, and one or more of such persons do any act to effect the object of the conspiracy.

 The factors that demonstrate an alleged offender was part of a conspiracy rather than in a mere buyer/seller relationship with that conspiracy include:

 - the length of affiliation between the defendant and the conspiracy

 - whether there is an established method of payment

 - the extent to which transactions are standardized